jtomchak/real-world-react/README.md

 * You should now see the app name displayed in your browser!

 # Part 02

 * CSS is imported via a link tag, check our index.html for deets
+* Create a `components folder`, we're gonna move our App.js file into it. **BUT leave the index.js file alone** This is the entry point of our appliction to the DOM.
-* Created Feature Home and Header Component
+* Created Feature Home and Header Component.
+Home will be a folder with an index.js, while Header, will be a file `Header.js`
 * Header has our navigation stack in it. sweet
 * Home has:
   * index
   * MainView that will have your global feed and popular tags
   * Banner, that is just sweet.